houssston/TopologyOptimization/README.md

 # TopologyOptimization
-Program combining SolidWorks and Abaqus/CAE to demonstrate pressing process
+Program combining SolidWorks and Abaqus/CAE to demonstrate pressing process.
+Written using С# and Python